-since the early 1980s.
-Since 2002, some GMD intercept flight tests have taken place with mixed results.
+The current GMD program began flight tests in 2002.
+This effort was built on several earlier long-range BMD programs with decidedly mixed results themselves since the early 1980s.
+Since 2002, a number of GMD intercept flight tests have taken place with mixed results.
 In each of these tests, most all other flight test objectives were met.

 In 2002, the GMD moved to the operational booster and interceptor.
 The interceptor system flew two developmental tests in 2003 and 2004, and the GMD element of the BMDS was deployed in late 2004 in Alaska and California.
 Two planned intercept flight tests of the new configuration for December 2004 and February 2005 were not successful.
 After technical review, the interceptor successfully demonstrated a booster fly-out in 2005.
 In September 2006, a successful flight test exercise of the GMD element as deployed took place.
 (Although a missile intercept was not planned as the primary objective of this data collection test, an intercept opportunity occurred and the target warhead was successfully intercepted.)
 Additional intercept flight tests of the deployed element whose primary objectives were intercepts of long-range ballistic missile targets were originally scheduled for later in 2006, but then subsequently postponed.
 Then a May 2007 intercept test was scrubbed when the target missile failed to launch as planned.
 A follow-on attempt scheduled for summer 2007 was completed successfully on September 29, 2007.
+The Missile Defense Agency reported a successful intercept in December 2008, but some were critical of this assessment as the test objective was for the intercept to occur amidst a field of decoys, which decoys failed to deploy from the test target.

-Supporters and many military officials have expressed confidence in the deployed system, but some continue to question the system's potential effectiveness based on the intercept flight test record.
+Supporters and many military officials express confidence in the deployed system, but others continue to question the system's potential effectiveness based on the mixed intercept flight test record.
 Most observers agree, however, that additional, successful flight testing is necessary.
 Supporters add that a significant number of non-flight tests and activities are conducted that demonstrate with high confidence the ability of the GMD element to perform its intended mission.